 As a morning cleanser, it performs equally well.
 Oils and general impurities that may build up on the skin overnight are easily, gently and effectively removed without the skin feeling stripped or dry, an observation supported by an ideal, slightly acidic pH.
 Benton claims a measure of 6, my test confirming around 5.5.
 The absence of lab conditions would account for the variation.

 However, what I didn’t like, was the residue left behind.
-It feels much like the aftermath of using a micellar water which in practice, I always follow with a water-based cleanser.
-Even though adding layers over the top covered up that sensation, applying them felt uncomfortable.
-It isn’t tacky but skin smoothness is altered and there’s less slip and more resistance when simply running your fingers over your face.
-If you wait long enough (20-30 minutes), it lessens but there are enough lapses in my routine without adding a cleansing delay as well.
-It’s not really time practical.
-As such, when I used it as an a.m. cleanser to freshen and neutralise oils, I allowed a few minutes for the product to work and then followed up with a light rinse of water to eliminate that after feel.
-Given that, it’s not surprising to hear that I prefer using this as a first step in the evening when the residue can be totally removed by the second cleanse.
+It feels much like the aftermath of using a micellar water.
+As such, when I used it as an a.m. cleanser to freshen and neutralise oils, I allowed a few minutes for the product to work and then follow up with a light rinse of water to eliminate that after feel.
+In my PM routine, that sensation is eliminated by a second water based cleanse.

 One of the main reasons tea tree oil is introduced for cleansing is its ability to control acne.
 I have never partaken in such a ritual as I fortunately don’t suffer from this condition in terms of pimples, however I am prone to blackheads caused by my combination skin.
-I am interested to see how far this product can go towards controlling such breakouts and hopefully even preventing them.
-Ten days is probably too short to gauge differences in blackheads since they build up over a period of several days and take forever to pop out naturally even with physical exfoliation and treatments such as benzoyl peroxide and salicylic acid.
+I’m interested to see how far this product can go towards controlling such breakouts.
+Ten days is probably too short to gauge differences in blackheads since they build up over a period of several days and take forever to pop out naturally even with physical exfoliation and treatments such as benzoyl peroxide, salicylic acid and detoxifying clay masks.
 However, observations certainly indicated an improvement in oil control which in theory should improve my situation over the longer term.
-For the record, no new blackheads appeared while using this product.
-I anticipate that this cleanser would be an effective acne fighter and the science backs this up.
+I anticipate that this cleanser would be an effective part of an acne fighting regimen.

 Finally, the water is said to have calming properties that reduce redness.
 I don’t generally suffer pigmentation issues although my chin is probably the most sensitive part of my face and will sometimes flare up in response to environmental factors, stress or topical reactions.
 None were observed during the trial so I cannot attest to how well the cleanser responded to redness on the face.
-However, my neck can also react with redness immediately after applying some perfumes.
-Such redness usually calms without treatment after a few hours.
-As this occurred during the trial, I applied the tea tree cleansing water to gauge whether it made any impact to that recovery time.
-It responded by calming this reaction as instantly as it appeared.
-Furthermore, I have found this to be a great soother after waxing or shaving body hair.
-These observations certainly support the claim of skin calming benefits.
+And by the way, I’ve found this to be a great soother after waxing or shaving body hair too.

 |Safe, fragrance free formulation||Only available online for Australian customers|